OpenMoof/MatrixDesigner/README.md

 ![The app with a two digit animation open](docs/screenshot.png)

 ## Using it

-The panel appears on screen at its real shape, a lozenge of 166 LEDs with the corners left dark because nothing is wired there.
 Drag across it to paint.
 Hold Shift or Alt while you drag to erase, and pick one of eight brightness levels from the row of swatches.

 Build an animation by adding frames along the bottom strip.
 Each frame has its